Am0031/Am0031/README.md

 <h3 align="left">Some info about me:</h3>

-- 🌱 I’m currently learning web development at the University of Birmingham Bootcamp
+- 🌱 I’m currently working on React, GraphQL/MongoDB projects

 - 📫 How to reach me: Email me at amelie.pira@gmail.com